ShiftLeftSecurity/sast-scan/README.md

 ╚══════╝╚═╝  ╚═╝╚═╝╚═╝        ╚═╝   ╚══════╝╚══════╝╚═╝        ╚═╝       ╚══════╝ ╚═════╝╚═╝  ╚═╝╚═╝  ╚═══╝
 ```

-ShiftLeft Scan is a free open-source security tool for modern DevOps teams.
-With an integrated multi-scanner based design, ShiftLeft Scan can detect various kinds of security flaws in your application and infrastructure code in a single fast scan.
+ShiftLeft [Scan](https://slscan.io) is a free open-source security tool for modern DevOps teams.
+With an integrated multi-scanner based design, ShiftLeft Scan can detect various kinds of security flaws in your application and infrastructure code in a single fast scan without the need for any _remote server_.
+Scan is purpose built for workflow integration with nifty features such as automatic build breaker and PR summary comments.
 Scan products are open-source under a GNU GPL 3.0 or later (GPL-3.0-or-later) license.

 [![Build Status](https://dev.azure.com/shiftleftsecurity/sl-appthreat/_apis/build/status/ShiftLeftSecurity.sast-scan?branchName=master)](https://dev.azure.com/shiftleftsecurity/sl-appthreat/_build/latest?definitionId=11&branchName=master)

+## Scan philosophy

+- Your code, dependencies, and configuration are your business.
+No code would ever leave your builds.
+All scanners, rules and data including the vulnerability database are downloaded locally to perform the scans
+- Out-of-the-box experience: Users shouldn't have to configure or learn anything to use scan across languages and pipelines

 ## Bundled tools